Background image

 Pricing

 The biggest difference between the two pricing models is the starter plan.
-Fern offers the first SDK free but with a 20-endpoint cap, whereas Speakeasy's free tier is uncapped on the number of endpoints.
+Speakeasy offers one free SDK with unlimited endpoints, while Fern’s starter plan is paid.

 PlanSpeakeasyFern